 Part of the client’s claim was for the entire cost of some 2 years of sessions with the life coach but it also extended to the financial loss suffered as a result of the business closure.
 Her claim against the life coach was based on professional negligence and misleading promotion of his services.

 This claim ended in the court of law.
 The judge ruled in the life coach’s favour and dismissed the professional negligence claim on the basis that the life coach was able to demonstrate that he’d provided the contracted services.
 It was recognised by the court that there were a number of contributing factors leading to the failure of the client’s business and it wasn’t possible to tangibly apportion any blame to the life coach.

 The role of insurance for life coaches

-On this occasion thanks to having fitting professional indemnity insurance for life coaches in place the legal team appointed by the insurers rebuffed the client’s accusations and avoided any liability to refund professional fees or pay any compensation.
+On this occasion thanks to having the right life coaching insurance in place the legal team appointed by the insurers rebuffed the client’s accusations and avoided any liability to refund professional fees or pay any compensation.
 However, the defence of the life coach case ran into well over £20,000.
 That is a significant cost to any life coach or mentor.
 In comparison the cost of professional indemnity cover is circa £150 a year.